w3c/wai-audiences/_audiences/users.md

 * If you want to check a web page for some common accessibility issues, see **[Easy Checks - A First Review of Web Accessibility]({{ "/test-evaluate/preliminary/" | relative_url }})**.

-We encourage you to look around the W3C WAI website to find other information that you are interested in.
+We encourage you to look around the W3C WAI website to find other information that you might be interested in.